trooba/trooba-grpc-transport/README.md

         next();
     });
     pipe.on('response:data', (data, next) => {
-        // do something with response
-        console.log('response chunk:', data);
+        // do something with response stream data chunk console.log('response chunk:', data);
         next();
     });
     pipe.on('response:end', (data, next) => {
-        // do something with response
-        console.log('end of response stream');
+        // do something with end of response stream console.log('end of response stream');
         next();
     });